alialkahli123/rockpaperscissors/README.md

 Rock, Paper, Scissors game user versus CPU.
 This version allows the user to keep playing an N amount of times until the stop or exit the website.
 The user receives feedback via prompts and glowing colors green for winning, red for losing, and grey for a draw.
+Currently home page is not complete, but user can still navigate from the home page to the rock paper scissors game, but not the other games on the homepage.